Looped Transformers for Length Generalization: Inference time complexity

 \section{Inference time complexity}

-Here we present the inference time complexity for our method, vanilla NTP and vanilla FAP.
+Here we present the inference time complexity for our method, vanilla NTP and vanilla FOP.

 Assume that the maximum length of the training set is $n$, the number of steps needed is $T(n)$, and the number of layers in each step is $k$.
-Assume that NTP and FAP are using a fixed number of layers $C$.
+Assume that NTP and FOP are using a fixed number of layers $C$.
 And we test on length $n'$.

-For the first stopping criterion where we know $a(n')$, our inference time would be $O(k a(n') n'^2)$, and NTP (with KV cache) and FAP will be $O(C n'^2)$.
+For the first stopping criterion where we know $a(n')$, our inference time would be $O(k a(n') n'^2)$, and NTP (with KV cache) and FOP will be $O(C n'^2)$.
 For the second criterion, we need to specify the maximum number of steps in order to find the step with maximum confidence.
 So our inference time would be $O(k N' n'^2)$, where $N'$ is the maximum number of steps.

-In NTP and FAP, we use some $C \approx k T(n)$ in our experiments such that they use similar compute during training.
-Our inference time is then slightly longer than NTP with KV cache and FAP since we use more steps than the fixed-depth models.
+In NTP and FOP, we use some $C \approx k T(n)$ in our experiments such that they use similar compute during training.
+Our inference time is then slightly longer than NTP with KV cache and FOP since we use more steps than the fixed-depth models.

-Moreover, we provide the inference time (in seconds) in Table~\ref{tab: infcost}, where we test on length 50 for Parity with batch size 64.
-Ours (1) and (2) indicate our first and the second stopping criterion respectively.